With savory and juicy sliced beef served over steamed rice, this delicious Yoshinoya Beef Bowl (Gyudon) is a keeper for a weeknight meal!

 Gyudon (牛丼) or Beef Bowl is a popular quick meal in Japan.
 It consists of a bowl of steamed rice topped with thinly sliced beef and tender onion, simmered in a sweet and savory dashi broth seasoned with soy sauce and mirin.

-What is Beef Bowl?
+What is Beef Bowl (Gyudon)?

-Thanks to Yoshinoya (吉野家), the largest beef bowl restaurant chain, Japanese gyudon became known as “beef bowl” and enjoyed by many people all around the world.
+Thanks to Yoshinoya (吉野家), the largest beef bowl restaurant chain, Japanese gyudon became known as the “beef bowl” and is enjoyed by many people all around the world.
 You might wonder when the Japanese started to enjoy gyudon.

 Gyudon originated from another dish, Gyunabe (牛鍋) and Sukiyaki (すき焼き) where thin slices of beef are cooked with vegetables in a pot.
 At some point, it was served over rice in a bowl as “donburi” (rice bowl).

 In 1899, the first Yoshinoya restaurant opened in Tokyo’s Nihonbashi district.
 The use of cheaper beef cuts helped lower the cost, and ultimately drove the success of Gyudon.
 Today, it continues to be a popular quick, and inexpensive lunch menu for salarymen.

 In Yoshinoya’s gyudon, they simmer onion and thinly sliced beef in dashi broth and other seasonings.
 Every household makes gyudon slightly different, so feel free to adjust the flavor as you like.